saadbess/saadbess.com/src/posts/2023-08-26-binary-choices-exploring-decision-making.md

 ### Lectures

 **TED Talks on Decision-Making:** Experts in decision-making share insights and personal experiences.
-Notably, [Barry Schwartz](https://youtu.be/VO6XEQIsCoM?si=eHfrPzv-tMMsZwu7) discusses how excessive choices can lead to indecision and dissatisfaction.
+Notably, ["The Paradox of Choice"](https://youtu.be/VO6XEQIsCoM?si=eHfrPzv-tMMsZwu7) by Barry Schwartz discusses how excessive choices can lead to indecision and dissatisfaction.